astarien/hanga.ngatahi/how.it.works.md

 For example, there could be for the graph pipeline and the convert data stage a GDFGraphConverter and GDFConverted Implementer/Implemented pair.
 Not all pipelines will call all the stage methods and not all stage methods for a particular pipeline Processor will do anything.

 The main scripts for each pipeline live in directories called <type>_pipeline for example nlp_pipeline.
-The objects and classes live in a main module called classes.
+The objects and classes live in a main module called **pipeline_classes**.

 ## How can these pipelines be used